 MindGenius 2005 (for 11 years +):

-A flexible Mind Mapping program with an automatic brainstorming mode which enables the map to be viewed in a variety of layouts.
-Closely integrated into MS Office it allows text outlines and images of maps to be easily imported and exported to many common applications as well as time and project management tools through Outlook.
+A flexible Mind Mapping program with an automatic brainstorming mode enables the map to be viewed in various layouts.
+Closely integrated into MS Office, it allows text outlines and images of maps to be easily imported and exported to many common applications and time and project management tools through Outlook.

 MindManager X6 Pro (for 11 years +):